Long Term Care Insurance Seattle WA Costs, Companies and Quotes

 This can have a significant impact upon the family as almost one of every four U.S. households provides care to someone age 50 and older.
 Planning ahead for long term care is critical because even a slight decline in health can make it impossible to buy LTC insurance.
 Our long term care brokers in Seattle can tell you if your health history allows you to buy LTC insurance.

 Long Term Care Costs in Seattle

-Long term care costs are extremely high in Seattle at $345 per day for a private room in a nursing home.
+Long term care costs are extremely high in Seattle at $394 per day for a private room in a nursing home in 2021.
 This makes the prospect of paying out of pocket for long term care costs in the Seattle area daunting for all but the very wealthy.
 Those who plan ahead with long term care insurance won’t have to worry about paying out of pocket.

 And don’t make the mistake of planning on Medicare to pay for your long term care.
 Because, Medicare does not pay for most nursing facility and home health care.
 Medicare only pays to help short-term recovery after a hospitalization.
 The person must also be under a doctor’s supervision to get Medicare reimbursement.